 Finally, if a company is listed on the Hong Kong Stock Exchange, it should appoint a Chartered Company Secretary (non-listed companies do not need to do so).

-Also, please note that if a company has only one director, the sole director cannot also act as Company Secretary for the company as well.
+Also, please note that if a company has only one director, the sole director cannot act as Company Secretary for the company.

 The main responsibilities of a company secretary generally include:

 - Assisting with the incorporation of your Hong Kong company

 - Collecting and receiving company documents sent from the government

 - Maintaining your company’s statutory records (Registers of members, directors, significant controllers, company secretaries, share certificates)

 - Preparing and filing Annual Returns (NAR1 Form)

 - Organizing and attending board meetings